ks91/pub/java/org/media_art_online/simplehttpd/README.md

 The document root is where the jar file is placed.
 While at work, the server shows the log of HTTP communication.

+What's new in version 1.0.1:
+- Supports well-known ports (user needs to be authorized).
+- "Permission denied" and "Address already in use" errors are detected upon socket binding.
+- Supports URL-encoded URLs.
+- Log dialog correctly displays the port number.